-‘DWTS’ Pro Jenna Johnson Shares Stunning Family Photos From Trip Home To Utah
+'DWTS' Pro Jenna Johnson Shares Stunning Family Photos From Trip Home To Utah

 "Road tripping to Utah was the best option!" one fan noted.
 "Good job for trying to keep you and your family as safe as you could.
 Hope you had the best time!"

-Jenna previously posted an Instagram photo of her standing solo in front of the ice castle, in a post which can be seen here.
+Jenna previously posted an Instagram photo of her standing solo in front of the ice castle.
 The mirrorball champion captioned the pic by joking that the setting made her feel like a character from the movie Frozen.
+That post can be seen here.

 "Feeling like Elsa in this Ice Castle," she wrote.

-She also shared a snap of her side-by-side with peat in their shimmery ski suits, seen here, as she joked that the two of them were the Real Housewives of Park City.
+She also shared a snap of her side-by-side with Peta in their shimmery ski suits as she joked that the two of them were the Real Housewives of Park City.
+You can view that update here.